(June 24, 2022). It’s hard to believe, but this weekend marks the thirteenth anniversary of Michael Jackson’s passing on June 25, 2009.

 Every time I hear this gem from MJ’s ‘HIStory’ album, it evokes Elton John’s “Goodbye Yellow Brick Road,” particularly the “ahhhhhh, oohhhhhhh” choruses.
 Except, where “Goodbye” was Elton John in his ascendency, “Earth Song” was Jackson in his decline, commercially speaking.
 Still, “Earth Song” is easily the best song MJ released post-‘Dangerous’, and I’d put it up against most of his material prior to 1991.
 It’s almost unfair to include this one on the list since it got a music video release and widespread play on video outlets back then, but it was never officially commercially released as a single here in the states, thus it never charted in Billboard and therefore qualifies.
 It was a huge hit in other countries, however, selling a million copies in the U.K. alone and become Jackson’s first No. 1 in Germany.

 This song on the Jacksons’ ‘Triumph’ album is the only one on that LP to include an outside co-writer.
-Michael and older brother Tito were joined by Mike McKinney, the only non-Jackson to be given a writing credit on the entire album.
+It was written by MJ, older brother Tito, and Mike McKinney, the only non-Jackson to be given a writing credit on the entire album.
 While the uptempo song’s lyrics cover familiar Jackson territory—getting down and shaking your tail feather—one can’t help but wonder if it was also presaging Michael’s desire to free himself of his brothers and move on full bore with his solo career.
 In “Everybody,” Michael sings (in perfect falsetto on the chorus): “I’ve done my time and I have paid the price; all you have to do is state my name out loud.
-Forget your worries and let’s dance and shout; I’m here to live so free, I’ve got to let me be…” His next studio album was a little one called ‘Thriller.’
+Forget your worries and let’s dance and shout; I’m here to live so free, I’ve got to let me be…”.
+His next studio album was a little one called ‘Thriller.’

 Ahhh, the good ol’ days when Michael Jackson and Paul McCartney were buds.
 Someone in a Facebook music group I belong to accused Sir Paul of going soft whenever he teamed with Black superstars (“Ebony and Ivory,” “The Girl Is Mine” and “Say, Say, Say” were cited as examples).
 Well, if you’re looking for something to disprove that theory, don’t look here.
 “Girlfriend,” from MJ’s ‘Off The Wall’ album, is about as soft as it gets from the ex-Beatle.
 But it’s ear candy nonetheless and was the song that got the MJ-and-Mac train rolling for the next several years before the infamous Beatles song catalogue purchase that ended their bromance for good.